SamFinni/COSC360-G12-Project/README.md

 # COSC360-G12-Project

 ## Overview
-This project is a web blog called MyBlogPost, allowing users to post, view, and comment on blog posts.
+This project is a web blog called Blogaru, allowing users to post, view, and comment on blog posts.

 It is created with the following technologies.